GStreamer/gstreamer/markdown/design/latency.md

 is not prerolled.
 The sink will commit state to `PLAYING` when it prerolls.
 * src: *PAUSED→PLAYING*: starts pushing buffers.

-- since the sink is still performing a state change from `READY→PAUSED`, it remains ASYNC.
-The pending state will be set to PLAYING.
+- since the sink is still performing a state change from `READY→PAUSED`, it remains `ASYNC`.
+The pending state will be set to `PLAYING`.

-- The clock starts running as soon as all the elements have been set to PLAYING.
+- The clock starts running as soon as all the elements have been set to `PLAYING`.

 - the source is a live source with a latency.
 Since it is synchronized with the clock, it will produce a buffer with